by-student-2017/skprogs-v.0.2.1/README.rst

 - If you change the environment such as the OS (PC?), only the coefficients of the radial wave function will not be reproducible. sigma and r0 are relatively easy to obtain reproducibility.
 - When the minimum and maximum values of the radial wave function are small, the high energy bands fall downward.
 If there are such unnecessary bands, increase the value.

+- Parameters by different groups have been evaluated in literature [3]. mio seems to be the best, but this may be due to the small number of data points, N, or the small number of available elements.
+- Reference [1] states that an integer of 2 or 4 is often used for the "simga (=POWER)" value.
+We are currently investigating whether this is reasonable.

 Note 2 (fitting)
 ================
 - In many cases, "r0" tends to be saturated, with "simga" of 6 or more providing a good fit.
 - The fact that "simga" is around 7 in literature [2] (around 7 or 8, where it is fully saturated, rather than 6 where it starts to saturate) may be a result of supporting the above trend.
 - When fitting without dividing the trajectories, a good fit tends to decrease "r0" as "simga" increases.
 This trend also agrees with the literature [2].